-Drug possession charges can be frightening, but they don’t have to affect your future.
-A Brevard County attorney experienced with Florida drug laws can, in many cases, have these types of charges reduced, or even dismissed.
-You should never accept any plea deals offered by the prosecution without seeking the advice of an attorney.
+Drug possession charges in Brevard County are serious, because of the state’s strict drug laws, but they don’t have to affect your future.
+Mr. Kontos has decades of experience defending Florida drug charges, and in many cases, he has been able to get these types of charges reduced or even dismissed.
+You should never accept any plea deals offered by the prosecution without seeking the advice of an attorney like James Kontos.

-Florida’s drug laws can be placed into two broad categories: possession and manufacture or distribution.
+Florida’s drug laws can be placed into the following categories: possession, and manufacture or distribution.
 In general, the penalties for possessing a controlled substance are less harsh than the penalties for growing or producing this substance or selling it to someone else.

-Prosecutors will usually choose to elevate a simple possession charge to “possession with intent to sell” when a defendant is caught with a larger amount of drugs than would normally be kept for their personal use.
-In other cases, defendants who possess packaging materials and large amounts of cash, or whose text messages reveal communication with prospective customers, may be subject to this charge even if the amount of drugs in their possession is a relatively small one.
+A possession charge in Florida can be elevated to “possession with intent to sell” when a defendant is caught with a large amount (other than personal use) of an illegal substance like heroin or cocaine and marijuana.
+In other cases, defendants can be subject to charge if they possess packaging materials, large amounts of cash, or text messages that reveal communication with prospective customers.
+You can also be charged if the amount of drugs in their possession is relatively small.